LJonesCE/Final-Project/README.md

-# Final-Project
+# Lending Club Machine Learning
 De-Mystifying Machine Learning
 De-Mystifying  ML

 Scenario:
 I’m a data analyst working for Lending Club.
-I have been tasked with reviewing 3 years of data and identifying the best lending markets based on various borrowing criteria (ex. state, zip code, loan purpose).
+I have been tasked with reviewing historical data and create a machine learning model that will predict if a borrower will pay off their loan on time or not.

-Plan:
-My plan is to create a machine learning model that will determine the best lending markets using the loan status of past loans approval over a 3 year period.
+May target varible will be Loan status:

 1. Current
 2. Fully Paid
 3. Charge Off